Korni22/packer-rhel7/README.md

 Currently, only Scripts for CentOS 7 are considered stable, 6 is WIP, other Linux distributions might be added later.

+## Heads Up:

+Create a .env file that contains your $targetip, $targetport, $targetuser and $targetpw

 ## Usage:

 `bash build.sh $dist $task`